grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ### Request a diagram from Creative Services

 The Design team at Grafana Labs can provide support for diagrams developed by internal Grafana Labs contributors.
-Please contact them directly using their [design request form](https://grafana-intranet--simpplr.visualforce.com/apex/simpplr__app?u=/site/a145f000001LCBhAAO/page/a125f000001AlBMAA0).
+Contact them directly using their [design request form](https://grafana-intranet--simpplr.visualforce.com/apex/simpplr__app?u=/site/a145f000001LCBhAAO/page/a125f000001AlBMAA0).

 ## Screenshot guidelines